robocomp/robocomp/README.md

 If you want to compile Robocomp with support for FCL, follow the instructions in the [Robocomp with FCL](doc/Compiling-RoboComp-with-collision-detection.md) tutorial.

 The RoboComp's core libraries and simulator should now be compiled and installed in `/opt/robocomp`.

-Let's now tell Linux where to find RoboComp's libraries:

-    sudo nano /etc/ld.so.conf

-and add the following line:

-    /opt/robocomp/lib/

-save the file and type:

-    sudo ldconfig

 Done!
 Now let's have some fun.